-John received undergraduate and graduate degrees from Cornell University in anthropology and development sociology, has an MFA in theater from Yale University, and did graduate work in film and media at NYU.
+John received undergraduate, and graduate degrees from Cornell University in anthropology and development sociology has an MFA in theater from Yale University and did graduate work in film and media at NYU.

-Geraldine is results-driven leader with a strong track record of successfully planning and executing strategic business and technology initiatives for small and large organizations.
-Geraldine has over 10 years of combined technology and management consulting experience and has worked across various industries managing cross-functional teams to solve complex problems using improved processes and technology.
+Geraldine is a results-driven leader with a strong track record of successfully planning and executing strategic business and technology initiatives for small and large organizations.
+Geraldine has over ten years of combined technology and management consulting experience and has worked across various industries managing cross-functional teams to solve complex problems using improved processes and technology.

-Prior to attending the Booth School of Business, Geraldine managed and developed systems integration solutions.
-Shortly after graduating, Geraldine joined Diamond Management and Technology Consultants (now PwC) where she helped clients with current and future state assessments, and managed the implementation of strategic recommendations.
+Before attending the Booth School of Business, Geraldine managed and developed systems integration solutions.
+Shortly after graduating, Geraldine joined Diamond Management and Technology Consultants (now PwC) where she helped clients with current and future state assessments and managed the implementation of strategic recommendations.
 Her consulting experience has allowed her to work within the financial services, insurance, transportation, and pharmaceutical industries.
 Most recently, Geraldine has worked as an entrepreneur.
-She is founder of a visual storytelling company Life Made Still, a former co-founder of a tech start-up PhotogFind.com, and the technical and creative arm of Propel Parts’ e-commerce site (PropelParts.US).
+She is the founder of a visual storytelling company Life Made Still, a former co-founder of a tech start-up PhotogFind.com, and the technical and creative arm of Propel Parts’ e-commerce site (PropelParts.US).
 These entrepreneurial experiences have provided first-hand insight in bringing new products to market using lean (Agile) development methodologies.

-Geraldine has an MBA from The University of Chicago Booth School of Business with concentrations in Strategy, Marketing and Entrepreneurship.
+Geraldine has an MBA from The University of Chicago Booth School of Business with concentrations in Strategy, Marketing, and Entrepreneurship.
 She holds a BS in Bioengineering from the University of Illinois at Urbana-Champaign where she graduated with High Distinction for her senior thesis related to bioacoustics research.